 I get lost driving in Southwest Detroit, trying to find food.
 Factories, abandoned houses, dirt roads.
 Finally see a Farmer Jack, and while exiting the freeway, a big-ass hooptie—a great big green Lincoln Continental—hits the back of my Horizon so hard I fly into a 180-degree spin and lose my back bumper.
 I get out and ask the guy if I can get his insurance number.
 He pulls a 9 mm from his crotch and asks me why I hit him.
 I say sorry, get back in my car, and wait for him to drive away.
 Then I get out and throw my bumper in the trunk.
 When I finally pull into Farmer Jack, it's closed.
 A guy with a shopping cart rolls up and asks me if I "want some rocks."
 I say no. Farmer Jack—the biggest grocery-store chain in downtown Detroit in the 1990s—from that day forward becomes Farmer Crack.

-Being a 'billy from Up North, growing up on a farm in Northern Michigan, I'd never seen a prostitute.
-One sunny summer day, while riding my ten-speed through the Cass Corridor trying to find something called a "falafel" sandwich, I ride past a bunch of hookers.
-"Whatchoo doin' cracka-biiiiiiiiiitch?"
-Big awesome curvy black ladies, wearing nothing but silk camisoles and ho-heels, laughing.
+Being a 'billy from Up North, growing up as a little kid on a farm in Northern Michigan, I'd never seen a prostitute.
+One sunny summer day, while riding my ten-speed through the Cass Corridor trying to find something called "falafel", I ride past a bunch of hookers.
+"Whatchoo doin' cracka-biiiiiiiiiitch?" asks a funny and awesome curvy lady wearing nothing but a silk camisole and high heels, laughing.
 Getting catcalled, getting things thrown at you by the Cass Avenue hookers, becomes an official sport that summer.
 We keep a tally sheet on the fridge.
 Being called "bitch" gets 5 points.
 "Cracker" gets you 10.

 I'm going to school for graphic art—"commercial" art.
 When a group of way cooler FINE ART students asks me to participate in a gallery show, I'm honored.
 The show has the loose theme of "time."
 We're each given only the motor of a clock and asked to build the rest.
 There is an abandoned two-story house over on Willis Street that I've always wanted to go in.
 The doors and windows are long gone, and grass and flowers are growing on the windowsills.
 My boyfriend and I go in to scavenge for clock materials.
 Being inside a house that's still partially furnished and still has an old framed painting hanging over the fireplace is beyond creepy.
 Even in broad daylight, you can't shake the feeling that someone is watching you.
 I go straight for a downstairs bedroom and find an old box spring.
 I pull at it and get a hunk of rotted wood covered in a perfect mess of rusty springs.
 My clock is gonna rock.
 Boyfriend wants to go upstairs.
 "No," I say.
 "Let's just go—I got what I need."
 He calls me a wuss.
 We go home.
 The next day on the local news, we see the house with the windowsill flowers.
 They found a long-dead body in the upstairs bedroom.
 A woman.
 They think she was a prostitute.
 We don't ride our bikes down Cass so much after that.